 - Use small amounts of bleach or vinegar and baking soda mixed with water, which work well for most cleaning tasks.

-- Learn more about common, yet harmful chemicals at sites like the Agency for Toxic Substance and Disease Registry so you can avoid store-bought products containing them.
+- Learn more about common, yet harmful chemicals at sites like the so you can avoid store-bought products containing them.

 - Purchase an inexpensive carbon monoxide tester to see if your home is at a dangerous level.